How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 Can I still use a public adjuster for my home insurance claim?

-Yes, public adjusters remain legal and can be helpful in legitimate, complex claims — particularly after major disasters.
+Yes, public adjusters remain legal and can be helpful in legitimate, complex claims, particularly after major disasters.
 However, you should be cautious about signing any document that transfers your rights to a contractor or third party.
 Florida's SB 2-A banned the assignment of insurance benefits for property policies, so contractors can no longer control your claim directly.
-Always review any paperwork carefully and consult your insurer or an independent agent before signing anything that affects your policy rights.
+Always review any paperwork carefully and consult your insurer or an independent agent before signing.

 How does litigation funding affect my home insurance premiums?

 Third-party litigation funding allows outside investors to finance lawsuits in exchange for a cut of the payout.
 In insurance disputes, this can keep questionable cases going much longer than they would otherwise, driving up settlement demands and defense costs.
-These costs get baked into an insurer's overall claims expense ratio and ultimately passed to all policyholders through higher premiums — even those who never file a claim.
+These costs get baked into an insurer's overall claims expense ratio and ultimately passed to all policyholders through higher premiums, even those who never file a claim.
+New 2026 rules in Colorado and proposed federal legislation aim to increase transparency.

 Will Florida's tort reforms permanently solve the litigation problem?

-Florida's 2022 and 2023 reforms have produced significant early results, with litigation down sharply and new insurers entering the market.
-However, experts caution that the reforms must be maintained and defended against rollback efforts.
-Additionally, while legal expenses have declined, Florida still faces elevated premiums due to climate risks, hurricane exposure, and the cost of reinsurance.
-The legal reforms are a necessary condition for a healthy market — but not sufficient on their own without continued attention to all factors driving home insurance costs higher.
+Florida's 2022 and 2023 reforms have produced significant results, with Citizens' new claims down 80%, litigation down 40 to 47%, defense costs dropping from $1.6 billion in 2022 to $537 million in 2025, and 18-plus new carriers entering the market.
+However, experts caution that the reforms must be defended against rollback efforts.
+Florida still faces elevated premiums due to climate risks and hurricane exposure, so legal reforms are a necessary but not sufficient step toward addressing all factors driving home insurance costs higher.

 Compare Home Insurance Plans in Ohio